deepwater-hooligans/docs/overview.md

 ## Using PathFinder for Wormhole Mapping in Turnur

 PathFinder provides a map of wormhole systems represented as a graph of vertices and edges.
-Each vertex represents a wormhole system, and each edge represents the wormhole connection between systems.
+Each vertex represents a system, and each edge represents the wormhole connection between systems.
 This allows you to easily visualize the network of wormholes and navigate through them.

 For new members, it is important to follow the naming conventions for wormholes as mentioned in the #pings discord channel.
 This will ensure the wormholes are correctly identified in your alliance bookmark folder.